adham4786/1700oblig1/README.md

 because it is in the "main" folder locally on my PC.
 I fixed this to get it correctly in the file structure for the oblig by renaming the master branch here on github to main.
+I was also afraid of deleting the PREVIOUSmain branch in case it would mess with anything in IntelliJ or here on github.
 Hopefully this is an acceptable fix :)